MouseLand/cellpose/docs/distributed.rst

 Built to run on workstations or clusters.
 Blocks can be run in parallel, in series, or both.
 Compute resources (GPUs, CPUs, and RAM) can be arbitrarily partitioned for parallel computing.
-Currently workstations (your own machine) and LSF clusters are supported.
+Currently workstations  and LSF clusters are supported.
 SLURM clusters are an easy addition - if you need this to run on a SLURM cluster `please post a feature request issue to the github repository <https://github.com/MouseLand/cellpose/issues>`_ and tag @GFleishman.